samdelam/gamechanger/README.md

 ## Installation

-Uses Python and Streamlit: https://docs.streamlit.io/get-started/installation
+- Uses Python and Streamlit: https://docs.streamlit.io/get-started/installation
+  - _Built and tested with Python 3.13.5 and Streamlit 1.58.0_

 ## How to use